brandon-schabel/elysia-trpc-error/README.md

 This repository demonstrates an issue with the current version of Elysia tRPC.
 It contains three main components:

-- `@elysia-server`: An Elysia-based server implementation
+- `elysia-server`: An Elysia-based server implementation
-- `@express-server`: An Express-based server implementation
+- `express-server`: An Express-based server implementation
-- `@client`: A client application
+- `client`: A client application

 ## Issue Description